-- (a) Within Activity Area 1a a maximum building height of 24m for the single landmark building element that abuts or is adjacent to the Village Green square / public open space area. - (b) Within Activity Area 1b building heights shall be in accordance with the Mount Cardrona Station Structure Plan B "Village Height Restriction Lines", such that: - (i) Any building or parts of a building located between the 'Building Restriction Line- Maximum Height 4.5m' and the 'Building Restriction Line- Maximum Height 5m (as depicted on Structure Plan B) shall have a maximum height of 4.5m. - (ii) Any building or parts of a building located between the 'Building Restriction Line- Maximum Height 5m' and the 'Building Restriction Line- Maximum Height 6m' (as
+- (a) Within Activity Area 1a a maximum building height of 24m for the single landmark building element that abuts or is adjacent to the Village square / public open space area. - (b) Within Activity Area 1b maximum building heights shall be in accordance with the Mount Cardrona Station Structure Plan B "Building Restriction Lines", such that: - (i) Any building or parts of a building located between the 'Building Restriction Line Maximum Height 4.5m' and the 'Building Restriction Line Maximum Height 6m shall have a maximum height of 4.5m. - (ii) Any building or parts of a building located between the 'Building Restriction Line Maximum Height 6m' and the 'Building Restriction Line Maximum Height 8m' shall have a maximum height of 6m. - (iii) Any building or parts of a building located between the 'Building Restriction Line Maximum Height 8m' and the 'Building Restriction Line Maximum Height 10m' shall have a maximum height of 8m. - (iv) Any building or parts of a building located between the 'Building Restriction Line Maximum Height 10m' and the 'Building Restriction Line Maximum Height 12m' shall have a maximum height of 10m.